NJUBroccoli/njubroccoli.github.io/index.md

 - 📷 Photograph (Fujifilm X-T30ii)
 - 📚 Reading (History & Sci-fi)
-- 🚶 Citywalk (From China to the World)
+- 🚶 Citywalk (from China to the World)